-Indian accounting may also differ from that required by IAS because of the absence of specific rules in the following areas:
+Indian accounting may differ from that required by IAS because of the absence of specific Indian rules in the following areas:

-- accounting for joint ventures IAS 31

-- the creation of provisions in the context of business combinations accounted for as acquisitions IAS 22.31

-- impairment of assets IAS 36

-- the capitalization of leases IAS 17.12

-- discounting of provisions IAS 37.45

-- the methods to be used when accounting for employee benefit obligations IAS 19.64/78/83

-accounting for deferred tax.
-IAS 12
+accounting for associates IAS 28 accounting for joint ventures IAS 31 - the treatment of the cumulative exchange gains and losses on disposal of a foreign entity IAS 21.36 - the creation of provisions in the context of business combinations accounted for as acquisitions IAS 22.31 - the impairment of assets IAS 36 the derecognition of financial assets IAS 39.35 hedge accounting for derivatives IAS 39.142 the treatment of lease incentives SIC 15 discounting of provisions IAS 37.45 - the methods to be used when accounting for employee benefit obligations.
+IAS 19.64/78/83 Tl There are no specific rules requiring disclosures of: a primary statement of changes in equity IAS 1.7 - the fair values of financial assets and liabilities, except for quoted investments IAS 32.77 the fair values of investment properties IAS 40.69 discontinuing operations.
+IAS 35